Atomic clock

 The master atomic clock ensemble at the U.S. Naval Observatory in Washington, D.C., which provides the time standard for the U.S. Department of Defense.
 The rack-mounted units in the background are HP 5071A caesium beam clocks.
 The black units in the foreground are Sigma-Tau MHM-2010 hydrogen maser standards.

 An atomic clock is a clock that measures time by monitoring the resonant frequency of atoms.
 It is based on the fact that atoms have quantised energy levels, and transitions between such levels are driven by very specific frequencies of electromagnetic radiation.
 This phenomenon serves as the basis for the SI definition of the second:

 The second, symbol s, is the SI unit of time.
 It is defined by taking the fixed numerical value of the caesium frequency, $\Delta \nu_\text{Cs}$, the unperturbed ground-state hyperfine transition frequency of the caesium-133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s^{−1}.

 This definition underpins the system of TAI, which is maintained by an ensemble of atomic clocks around the world.
 The system of UTC — the basis of civil time — implements leap seconds to allow clock time to stay within one second of Earth's rotation.

 The accurate time-keeping capabilities of atomic clocks are also used for navigation by satellite networks such as the EU’s Galileo Programme and the United States’ GPS.
 The timing accuracy of the atomic clocks matters because even a timing error of 1 nanosecond (10^{−9} s) corresponds to a positional error of roughly 30 cm when multiplied by the speed of light.

 The main variety of atomic clock in use today employs caesium atoms (or ions) cooled to near absolute zero.
 For example, the United States’ primary standard, the NIST caesium fountain clock named NIST-F2, operates with a relative uncertainty around 10^{−16}.

 Recent advances

-In July 2025, researchers at NIST reported a record-setting optical atomic clock based on a trapped aluminium ion.
-This “quantum logic” clock achieves a systematic uncertainty corresponding to around 19 decimal places of accuracy, representing a 41 % improvement over the previous record and being 2.6 times more stable than any other ion clock.
+In July 2025, researchers at the National Institute of Standards and Technology in the United States reported a record-setting optical atomic clock based on a trapped aluminium ion.
+This "quantum logic" clock achieves a systematic uncertainty corresponding to around 19 decimal places of accuracy, representing a 41% improvement over the previous record and being 2.6 times more stable than any other ion clock.